Restore Your Apple Music Library After Subscription Ends

 Apple Support's response to frustrated users is typically blunt:

-Part 2: How to Restore My Online Apple Music Library
+Part 2: How to Restore Your Apple Music Library

 If your Apple Music library and playlists have disappeared after missing a payment, your access to the service—and the music you've built up with your Apple ID—has been restricted due to an unpaid balance.
 To regain access, you'll need to restore your Apple Music library and reactivate your subscription.